-“You know, you can talk back louder to the voices in your head that say ‘you can’t.’”
+“You can talk back louder to the voices in your head that say ‘you can’t.’”

 It changed my life.
 Despite the tongue-in-cheek reference to voices, it made me realize I can be louder than my detractors, even if the biggest enemy to my success is a lack of confidence.
 Volume and realizing my own voice had worth changed the trajectory of my life.

 I coupled that with a five-year review comment from my boss.
 When I outlined my anxieties and fear in the workplace, she shared three words of advice: “I trust you.”
 She followed up with what that trust meant, and then the real advice came: I had used her trust in me to ultimately then trust myself.

 Realizing I was no longer entry-level at this point and way past anything probationary, I valued her trust in me, which I then fostered into self-confidence.
 While it never reached the hubris level, I was able to clear her inbox from my need for feedback and just own my work output.

 Head of Operations & Client Relations, Prepaid Financial Services

 “Keep trying again and again”

 It was my sister who told me to persevere and not to give up so easily.
 It could have been so easy to give up at the start as we were our first client away from shutting up shop.
 Yesterday, 11 years after our amazing journey began, we announced another 50 new jobs in top roles.
 We are growing so fast that we will need our new people to start right away.